-The adviser acts as the student's major guide and advocate.
+The adviser acts as the student's guide and advocate throughout the course of the graduate program.
 Upon admission to an M.A., M.S. or Ph.D. degree program, students are initially assigned a faculty adviser or co-advisers.
 Once students identify a research focus, they may wish to change advisers in order to work with a faculty member with compatible research interests.
 This is not uncommon as research interests do shift; however, students need to communicate clearly with all parties.

 Each graduate program in the University system has an assigned Director of Graduate Studies (DGS).
 In the School of Kinesiology, the DGS is an appointed position held by a tenured/tenure-track faculty member for a three-year term.
 The DGS works with the department chair to monitor, guide and improve all facets of the Kinesiology graduate programs.
 The DGS is responsible for supervising, interpreting, and enforcing the regulations and policies of graduate education as established by the College of Education and Human Development and the Graduate School in consultation with the School's Graduate Education Committee (GEC).
-The current School of Kinesiology DGS is Professor Yuhei Inoue, who is assisted by Nina Wang, Graduate Program Coordinator.
+The current School of Kinesiology DGS is Professor Zan Gao, who is assisted by Sara Cannon, Graduate Program Coordinator.

-Students may initiate an adviser change by notifying the present adviser of the intent to change, securing agreement of the new faculty member to serve as adviser, and emailing the Graduate Program Coordinator.
+Students may initiate an adviser change by notifying the present adviser of the intent to change, securing the agreement of the new faculty adviser, and emailing the Graduate Program Coordinator.
 When you send a change of adviser email, please copy both your current and new adviser to signify approval.
-Or, you may also meet with your present adviser and your proposed adviser and secure their agreement for the adviser change by having them sign the Change of Adviser form.
+Alternatively, you may meet with your present adviser and your proposed adviser and secure their agreement for the adviser change by having them sign the Change of Adviser form.